vitabaks/postgresql_cluster/README.md

 [![GitHub license](https://img.shields.io/github/license/vitabaks/postgresql_cluster)](https://github.com/vitabaks/postgresql_cluster/blob/master/LICENSE)
 ![GitHub stars](https://img.shields.io/github/stars/vitabaks/postgresql_cluster)

-### Deploy a Production Ready PostgreSQL High-Availability Cluster (based on "Patroni" and DCS "etcd" or "consul").
+### Production-ready PostgreSQL High-Availability Cluster (based on "Patroni" and DCS "etcd" or "consul").
 Automating with Ansible.

 This Ansible playbook is designed for deploying a PostgreSQL high availability cluster on dedicated physical servers for a production environment.
 The cluster can also be deployed on virtual machines and in the Cloud.